cterveen/rzvdaventria/README.md

 ## Description

-A Drupal 10.x Theme for the Daventria website.
+A Drupal 10.x or 11.x Theme for the Daventria website.
 The Theme is being developed as a theme for a new website of a rowing club in the Netherlands.
 The aims for the project is to build a theme (website) that is easy to maintain, responsive, accessible and privacy friendly.

-The project can be considered alpha.
-The essential components are available or described but it needs refining.
+The project can be considered beta.
+Basic functionality is supported some additions will be made before release.
 The core language for the documentation is Dutch.
 Some of the bug reports, and most of the programming will be in English though.
 Internationalisation and localisation are not available.
+The theme is made for left-to-right languages.

 This project is under active development.